 - CO2, methane, etc. - we are exploring whether it would be useful to think of GHG emissions as waste;

 - and all other types of waste (apart from radioactive waste and space debris).

 For us success means solving the problem, not creating a successful organisation.
 Once the problem has been solved, Samudra will be dissolved.

 For us success means systemic change; in contrast to 99% of ongoing sustainability efforts that focus on parameter changes.
 We use three proxy metrics to quantify our success:

 - the amount of GHG emissions prevented, measured in tonnes of CO2 equivalent;

 - the amount of waste prevented from leaking into the environment, measured in tonnes;

 - the number of people whose exposure to toxic substances associated with waste was prevented.

-We acknowledge that waste reduction, fostering circular economy, raising awareness about challenges related to waste and promoting consumer behaviour changes are essential too.
-It is just not what we are working on.
+While we acknowledge that waste reduction, fostering a circular economy, raising awareness about challenges related to waste and promoting consumer behaviour changes are essential; we focus on building financially, politically and socially sustainable waste management systems and infrastructure.

 We focus on stakeholders that are the most motivated to address waste management challenges and that are in the strongest position to facilitate a systemic change.
 The success-relevant stakeholders we’ve identified so far include: